skramm/adepopro/README.md

 (see https://www.adesoft.com/ade-campus/)

-* Status: preliminar
+* Status: beta
 * Language: C++ (C++11 actually)
 * Licence: GPL v3
 * Author: S. Kramm
 * Hosting: https://github.com/skramm/adepopro
 * Manual (fr-only): [online here](https://github.com/skramm/adepopro/blob/master/docs/man_fr.md)

-This is a tool related to the sofware ADE Campus, if you are not a user of this, you probably will not be concerned.<br>
+This is a tool related to the software ADE Campus, if you are not a user of this, you probably will not be concerned.<br>
 See https://www.adesoft.com/ade-campus/ for details.

 #### Motivation: